wmilou/dotfiles/README.md

-# 📌 Managing Dotfiles with GNU Stow
+# 📌 Dotfiles by Wedsley – Stow-Powered Configs

 ## 🚀 Introduction
 GNU Stow is a powerful symlink manager that simplifies the management of dotfiles across multiple environments.
 By leveraging Stow, you can keep your dotfiles organized in a Git repository and easily deploy them on any system with minimal effort.